-Building a Strong Data Governance Team: Key Roles, Responsibilities, and Relationships
+Building a Data Governance Team: 10 Steps To Success

 Share this article

-Let’s take a closer look at the steps involved in creating a data governance team, from defining objectives to continuously improving your program.
+In this article, we will take a closer look at the steps involved in creating a data governance team, their roles and responsibilities and finally their structure.

 Table of contents